• Lower Breitenbush Hot Springs was a popular resort in the past

-The previously well-known resort, now Lower Breitenbush Hot Springs is abandoned and only ruins are a reminder of the good old times.
+A well-known resort from 1910 to 1970, now Lower Breitenbush Hot Springs is abandoned and only remnants and ruins of the pools and buildings remind us of the old times.
 Currently, there are two big swimming pools left along with ruins of a concrete building and a few small concrete tubes.

-Regardless of lack of maintenance Lower Breitenbush Hot Springs is very popular.
+Regardless of lack of maintenance, Lower Breitenbush Hot Springs is still very popular.
 There is a number of reasons for its popularity.

 Another reason of Lower Breitenbush Hot Springs' popularity is fee-free and easy access.
 If you suddenly got a desire to relax in hot mineral water, you can just drive to the Lower Breitenbush Hot Springs and enjoy it.
-You can’t just go to the Breitenbush Hot Springs Retreat and Conference Center which is located up the river simply because even a daily visit has to be reserved in advance.
+A visit of Breitenbush Hot Springs Retreat and Conference Center which is located nearby should be reserved in advance.

-Of course, there are also downsides to Lower Breitenbush Hot Springs which will be covered shortly.
+Of course, there are also downsides to Lower Breitenbush Hot Springs that will be covered shortly.

 Lower Breitenbush is accessible by the 0.5-mile trail from the parking area.
-The trail brings you to the river and once you get there, turn left and go upstream to the hot springs.
-The trail itself is pretty wide so it is hard to get lost and signs will help you stay on the right track in places where the trail splits into more than one direction.
+The trail brings you to the river and once you get there, bear left and go upstream to the hot springs.
+The trail itself is pretty wide; so, it is hard to get lost and signs will help you to stay on the right track in places where the trail splits into more than one direction.